g0Idfinger/docker-HTPC/README.md

 #### FRONTENDS

 * Traefik V2 - used for reverse proxy
-* Google Oauth - for security and SSO
+* Authelia - private forwad auth with DUO push
 * Portainer - Web GUI to manage docker stacks/containers/images/networks
-* Organizr - for having all mgmt urls in one place
+* Heimdall - for having all mgmt urls in one place

 #### DATABASE